Sjlver/jenkins-slave/README.rst

     $ ssh -p 10022 jenkins@<host>

 When you're connected, you will need to set up whatever you build host needs to work.
 This probably includes compilers and other tools.
+Have a look at the `scripts` folder for inspiration.

-You also need to ensure that your host has access to the repo it needs; for this, copy the corresponding SSH key to `/home/jenkins/.ssh`.
+You also need to ensure that your host has access to the repos it needs; for this, copy the corresponding SSH key to `/home/jenkins/.ssh`.

 In the Jenkins web interface, you can then add a new slave as follows: